thecredibleway/thecredibleway-com/docs/faq/questions/arent-religions-the-cause-for-many-wars.md

 ## Misusing Religion vs. Religion Itself

 It's important to make a distinction between people misusing religion and the actual teachings of religion.
-Christianity, at its core, teaches love for one's neighbor, turning the other cheek, and peace with all people as far as it depends on you
+Christianity, at its core, teaches love for one's neighbor, turning the other cheek and peace with all people as far as it depends on you
 ([Rom 12:18](https://www.biblegateway.com/passage/?search=Rom%2012%3A18&version=NKJV)). *Yes, there have been some wars started in the name of Christianity - **but not because Christ told them to or taught them to**; but